Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The player with the highest total score at any point is known as *ginmi* [吟味 - ぎんみ, *ginmi*].
 The play set includes a medal token, which is held by whichever player is currently *ginmi*.
 If a player is *ginmi* for three rounds in a row, they earn an additional bonus - typically 5 or 10 *kan* - from each other player.

 The player with the most total points at the end of the campaign is the winner.
-This player receives the contents of the prize pot.
+This player receives the contents of the prize pot. (in the event of a tie, this pot can be split.)

 Lastly, debts must be settled.
 Each player subtracts their 25 *kan* buy-in (with an additional 50 *kan* subtracted for every debt token) to obtain their final scores.